ahmadalli/public-notes/docs/0100-tech/020-streaming-games.md

 #### Solutions

-- Use a USB 3 dongle that supports Android TV devices like TP-Link UE300. ([<icon icon="fa-brands fa-reddit" size="lg" /> UE305 or UE306 don't work](https://www.reddit.com/r/bravia/comments/qdrgjl/usb_ethernet/))
+- Use a USB 3 dongle that supports Android TV devices like TP-Link UE300. ([<Icon icon="fa-brands fa-reddit" size="lg" /> UE305 or UE306 don't work](https://www.reddit.com/r/bravia/comments/qdrgjl/usb_ethernet/))
 - Use a device that has a 1Gbit Ethernet port.
   - Raspberry Pi 4 if you want to DIY the whole thing
   - Nvidia Shield TV if you want a more polished experience